expressjs/express-paginate/Readme.md

 [![MIT License][license-image]][license-url]
 [![Slack][slack-image]][slack-url]

 > Node.js pagination middleware and view helpers.
-To be used in combination with database pagination plugins such as [mongoose-paginate](https://github.com/edwardhotchkiss/mongoose-paginate).

 **Looking for a Koa version?**  Try using <https://github.com/koajs/ctx-paginate>, which is forked directly from this package!